Ganesha: Iconography

 Ganesha is a popular figure in Indian art.
 Unlike those of some deities, representations of Ganesha show wide variations and distinct patterns changing over time.
 He may be portrayed standing, dancing, heroically taking action against demons, playing with his family as a boy, sitting down on an elevated seat, or engaging in a range of contemporary situations.

-Ganesha images were prevalent in many parts of India by the 6th century CE.
-The 13th-century statue pictured is typical of Ganesha statuary from 900 to 1200, after Ganesha had been well-established as an independent deity with his own sect.
+Ganesha images were prevalent in many parts of India by the 6th century.
+The 13th century statue pictured is typical of Ganesha statuary from 900 to 1200, after Ganesha had been well-established as an independent deity with his own sect.
 This example features some of Ganesha's common iconographic elements.
-A virtually identical statue has been dated between 973 and 1200 by Paul Martin-Dubost, and another similar statue is dated c.
-12th century by Pratapaditya Pal.
+A virtually identical statue has been dated between 973 and 1200 by Paul Martin-Dubost, and another similar statue is dated 12th century by Pratapaditya Pal.
 Ganesha has the head of an elephant and a big belly.
 This statue has four arms, which is common in depictions of Ganesha.
 He holds his own broken tusk in his lower-right hand and holds a delicacy, which he samples with his trunk, in his lower-left hand.
 The motif of Ganesha turning his trunk sharply to his left to taste a sweet in his lower-left hand is a particularly archaic feature.
 A more primitive statue in one of the Ellora Caves with this general form has been dated to the 7th century.
 Details of the other hands are difficult to make out on the statue shown.
 In the standard configuration, Ganesha typically holds an axe or a goad in one upper arm and a pasha (noose) in the other upper arm.
 In rare instances, he may be depicted with a human head.

 The influence of this old constellation of iconographic elements can still be seen in contemporary representations of Ganesha.
 In one modern form, the only variation from these old elements is that the lower-right hand does not hold the broken tusk but is turned towards the viewer in a gesture of protection or fearlessness (Abhaya mudra).
 The same combination of four arms and attributes occurs in statues of Ganesha dancing, which is a very popular theme.